karisuchy/School_District_Analysis/README.md

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs. add subheading

 As demonstrated above, the overall impact of eliminating Thomas High School's ninth grade scores was negligible.
 A few areas where changes can be seen are:
+- Thomas High School is no longer alone in the second place spot of high performing schools.
+- Math and Reading scores by grade.
+- The scores for the $630 - $644 spending bin.
+- The reading and overall percentages for medium size schools

 All information is available the shared development environment and is available on Git Hub.